More charges filed against teacher and youth coach accused of sexually assaulting children

 PITTSBURGH (KDKA) — More charges have been filed against a teacher and youth sports coach accused of sexually assaulting several children he coached.

-Allegheny County police said in a release on Sept.
-6 that Eric Fairman is facing more charges for five newly identified incidents over the last several years involving three more victims.
+Allegheny County police say that Eric Fairman is facing 12 more charges for five newly identified incidents over the last several years involving three more victims.

+According to police paperwork, the victims described numerous incidents to police involving conduct from Fairman over a number of years, involving inappropriate touching and assault.

+The new charges filed by police include indecent assault, unlawful contact with a minor, and corruption of minors -- the same charges which were filed last night.

 On Sept.
-1, police said Fairman turned himself in after a warrant was issued for his arrest on charges of indecent assault, unlawful contact with a minor, corruption of minors and illegal use of a communication facility.
+1, police said Fairman turned himself in after a warrant was issued for his arrest on those charges.

 Police said that multiple families alleged Fairman had inappropriate contact with their children over a course of several years.